 Which year did you graduate with a Master's of Science in Statistics from Umeå University?

 After my master’s I continued doing a PhD at the Faculty of Medicine, Umeå university, in an applied reserach project on colon cancer.
 I now work as a statistician in the pharmacuitical industry, being responsible for everyting that has to do with statistics in the clincial reserach and drug development we do.
 This mainly include designing and analyzing data from large clinical trials.
 It is meaningful, varied, and fun work!

 Which knowledge or skill that you acquired during the master courses do think you have been most useful for you?

 I work in an environment where most co-workers do not have a background in statistics.
 Therefore, I have had most use of my capability to choosing the best statistical method to answer a particular question from data and then to communicate the results in a way that people understand.
-Also, all training in linear models and the fact that R was used throughout all course have also helped.
+Also, the extensive training in linear models and the fact that R was used throughout all courses have helped.